resulozdemir/java-basic-examples/README.md

 # Java
-Notes from Engin Demiroğlu's education and Patika.dev
+Notes from Engin Demiroğ's education and Patika.dev